ChernovAndrey/Network-Science-Project-2/README.md

 | 4 | Transit stations percent change from baseline |
 | 5 | Workplaces percent change from baseline |
 | 6 | Residential percent change from baseline |

+### DBSCAN_clusters_dict.npy

+To analyse differences and anomalies between countries, countries are divided on clusters using DBSCAN algorithm from scikit-learn.
+Keys are countries, and values are 6 possible clusters.
+In order to load file use:

+np.load('DBSCAN_clusters_dict.npy', allow_pickle='TRUE').item()

+### TDA_clusters_dict.npy

+To analyse differences and anomalies between countries, countries are divided on clusters using Mapper method.
+Keys are countries, and values are 9 possible clusters.
+In order to load file use:

+np.load('TDA_clusters_dict.npy', allow_pickle='TRUE').item()